 The Williamson Valley Fire District is governed by the Williamson Valley Fire District Board of Directors.
 Our Board is comprised of five, non-partisan Board members who are elected by registered voters who reside within the District.
-Each member serves a staggered, four year term so that no more than two terms expire in any given year.
-The Governing Board meets at 6:30 PM on the third Tuesday of each month.
+Each member serves a staggered, four year term so that no more than three terms expire in any given year.
+The Governing Board meets at 6:30 PM on the third Monday of each month.

 Each and every member of our organization works to save lives, protect property and care for our community.
 We’re proud of our employees and the commitment they bring to their area expertise every day.
 In growing our team, we aim to hire the best of the best to compliment our team and safe guard our community.
 If you’re interested in pursuing a career with Williamson Valley Fire, click on the button below and feel free to reach out with questions.

 Annexation is the process used to add a property into the Williamson Valley Fire District’s jurisdiction.
 This allows the District to provide you with response and preventative services.
 The annexation process requires that the property being added is adjacent to the Fire District’s current boundaries.
 Fire districts are special taxing districts independent of any city or county government.
 As such, the Williamson Valley Fire District’s jurisdiction includes service areas within a town, in suburban neighborhoods, rural and unincorporated areas in Yavapai County.

 Williamson Valley Fire Board meeting minutes for past year

 Determine if your property is in the Williamson Valley Fire District Fire District by contacting a member of our staff at 928-717-2304.

 Sign a letter that will be provided by the WVFD annexation team.
 This letter will either need to be notarized by one of our in-house notaries or another notary of your choosing.